likmoon/4c74356b41.github.io/_posts/2015-08-25-vmm-delete-stale-agent.md

 ```
 2. We changed build number to the one from UR6 (something.8002 or whatever, you can google it).
 In description and in hex (version string) and path to msi under C:\Windows\Installer.
 You can figure out the MSI you need by size, for example.

-3. The program was still missing in Add\Remove but we were able to remove program with https://support.microsoft.com/mats/program\_install\_and_uninstall (don&#8217;t forget to shutdown SCVMMAgent service before doing so).
+3. The program was still missing in Add\Remove but we were able to remove program with https://support.microsoft.com/mats/program\_install\_and_uninstall (don't forget to shutdown SCVMMAgent service before doing so).

 4. We used the SC utility to delete VMM Agent service (sc delete SCVMMAgent)